spboardman/UK-Location-Weather-Bootstrap-Widget/README.md

-#UK-Weather-Widget
+#UK-Weather-Widget - 5 Day forecast for UK Location
 A PHP/XML based local weather forecast widget, offering a 5 day local forecast.
 Data for the forecasts is from the Datapoint API service from the Met Office.
 The widget as it is in this repository makes use of Bootstrap for layout and styling purposes, but you can do your own thing with the data if required.

 ##Weather Data Available

-Your specified location has the following weather forecast data available for it in 3-hourly intervals out to five days:
+Your chosen location has the following weather forecast data available for it in 3-hourly intervals out to five days:

 * Wind direction (16 point compass)
 * Wind speed (mph)